Pull to refresh

 Run-rate synergies the companies expect from combining.

-Fox Class A shares fell about 15% the day of the deal.
+Fox Class A shares fell nearly 17% in the session following the deal announcement.

 Voices